leahanders820/Virtual-Field-Guide-Redone/README.md

 ## Technologies Used

 This is a MERN stack application.
-It uses MongoDB and GraphQL for the server side functionality, node.js and express for the middleware, and React for the front end.
+It uses MongoDB, mongoose, and GraphQL for the server side functionality, node.js and express for the middleware, and React for the front end.
 Other technologies used include cors, JWT, and bcrypt.

 ## Usage